 The Research/Evaluation Advisory Committee serves as a resource for the National Principal Investigator and the Scientific-Clinical Director on all matters relating to quantitative and qualitative methods and measures, data collection, and research at the service level.

-This group includes core ACCESS Open Minds research investigators, researchers or research representatives from each of the sites, one representative from the Youth Council, and one representative from the Family/Carers Council.
+This group includes core ACCESS Open Minds research investigators, researchers or research representatives from each of the sites, one representative from the Youth Council, and one representative from the Family and Carers Council.